hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 5. After the job is done where the final result will be saved?
 Is this the storage of core 1 or core 2?
 Or, will it be a central storage accessible to both?

 Shared memory vs Distributed memory
 When a system has a central memory and each CPU core has a uniform access to this memory space this is called a shared memory platform.
 In the contrary, when you partition this central memory and assign each partition as a private memory space to each CPU core, then we call this a distributed memory platform.
-A graphical could be as below:
+A graphical could be as shown below:

 <p align="center"><img src="../fig/02/memory_pattern.png" width="50%"/></p>